top of page

 The Science Behind Buoyancy

-Buoyancy is a cornerstone in fluid mechanics, pivotal for ship design and operation.
-It's the upward force exerted by a fluid on an immersed object, influencing its buoyancy state.
-Grasping buoyancy's principles is critical for ship safety and stability across diverse water conditions.
+Buoyancy is key in fluid mechanics, crucial for ship design and operation.
+It's the upward force a fluid applies to an object submerged in it.
+This force affects the object's buoyancy state.

 Archimedes' Principle and Buoyancy